On the Farrell-Jones conjecture for localising invariants: Introduction

 as {the} left Kan extension of $\bC$ along this inclusion.
 For a subgroup $H$ of $G$ we can calculate the value of $\bC_{G}$ on the orbit $G/H$ using the pointwise formula for the left Kan extension:

 \begin{ddd} We define the functor $\Homol\bC_{G}:=\Homol\circ \bC_{G}:G\Orb\to \bM$. \end{ddd}

 We consider a group $G$ and a family of subgroups $\cF$.
 The notion of a DFHJ group is discussed in \cref{sec:dfhj}, see in particular \cref{def:dfhj}.
 The notion of a phantom equivalence in $\bM$ will be introduced in \cref{ethigoewggergwgerg}.
 It is a weakening of the notion of an equivalence, but if $\bM$ is compactly generated, then every phantom equivalence is an equivalence.
 Recall that $\bM$ is assumed to be a stably monoidal and cocomplete stable $\infty$-category which admits countable products.
-The following is the main theorem of the present paper. \begin{theorem} If $G$ is a DFHJ group relative $\cF$ and $H$ is a lax monoidal, finitary localising invariant, then the assembly map
+The following is the main theorem of the present paper.